mochenyang/mochenyang.github.io/_posts/2018-08-11-Algorithmic-Fairness.md

 - Calders, T., Karim, A., Kamiran, F., Ali, W., & Zhang, X. (2013).
 Controlling attribute effect in linear regression.
 Proceedings - IEEE International Conference on Data Mining, _ICDM_, (1), 71–80.
 - Caliskan, A., Bryson, J. J., & Narayanan, A. (2017).
 Semantics derived automatically from language corpora contain human-like biases. _Science_, 356(6334), 183–186.
 - Celis, L. E., Deshpande, A., Kathuria, T., & Vishnoi, N. K. (2016).
 How to be Fair and Diverse?
 Retrieved from http://arxiv.org/abs/1610.07183
+- Chouldechova, A. (2017).
+Fair Prediction with Disparate Impact : A Study of Bias in Recidivism Prediction Instruments.
+Big Data, 5(2), 153–163.
 - Corbett-Davies, S., Pierson, E., Feller, A., Goel, S., & Huq, A. (2017).
 Algorithmic decision making and the cost of fairness. [arXiv](https://arxiv.org/pdf/1701.08230.pdf)
 - Cotter, A., Gupta, M., Jiang, H., Srebro, N., Sridharan, K., & Wang, S. (2018).
 Training Fairness-Constrained Classifiers to Generalize.
 - Custers, B. (2013).
 Discrimination and Privacy in the information society.
 Discrimination and Privacy in the Information Society (Vol. 3).